BolotZhusupekov07/sorting_algorithms_visualized/README.md

 ## Code

-The program is fully self-explanatory, one thing may stand out and that is `yield` and `yield from`.`FuncAnimation` class takes four required parameters.
-It makes an animation by repeatedly calling a function _func_.
-In order to pass data to __func__ and each __frame__, we need to use __generator functions__.
-Generator functions allow us to declare a function that behaves like an iterator, i.e. as _for loop_.
-Here you can learn more about [generators](https://realpython.com/introduction-to-python-generators/).
+The program is fully self-explanatory, one thing may stand out and that is `yield` and `yield from`.
+`FuncAnimation` class takes four required parameters.

 | Parameter | Description |
 | ------ | ----------- |